fabiofabrizi/pands-project/README.md

 **env_var.py**
 This is the script that tells the user what versions of software is installed on the local machine.
 The output of this is not printed to analysis.txt as it's only intended to be run if there's something wrong.
+If it's run, the output is printed to the terminal.

 **EDA.py**
 This is the Exploratory Data Analysis of the Iris Data set.
-We check for missing values, duplicates, etc.
+I check for missing values, duplicates, etc.
-Descriptive statistics are also generated here so that one can quickly see the following:
+Descriptive statistics are also generated here so that I can quickly see the following:
 - count: (The number of not-empty values)
 - mean: (The average (mean)) value
 - std: The standard deviation